2008 Yingjiang earthquakes: Casualties

 According to CEA, these earthquakes caused 5 deaths and 21 others were seriously hurt, as well as 109 minor injuries.
 Through the Yunnan Earthquake Administration (YNEA), the provincial government invoked Level IV emergence response protocol in the relief.
-The amount of affected people is said to be around 210,000, roughly 2/3 of the total population in the affected areas.
+The number of affected people is said to be around 210,000, roughly 2/3 of the total population in the affected areas.
 Direct financial damage amounted to RMB 1.3 billion.
 In addition to building damage, the heaviest infrastructure damage occurred to water resources facilities.

 Intensity

-On the seismic intensity map published by CEA, maximum intensity of these earthquakes reached liedu VIII on China Seismic Intensity Scale (CSIS), which is somewhat equivalent to VIII (Severe) on the MMI and from which CSIS drew reference.
+On the seismic intensity map published by CEA, maximum intensity of these earthquakes reached liedu VIII on China seismic intensity scale (CSIS), which is somewhat equivalent to VIII (Severe) on the MMI and from which CSIS drew reference.
 Liedu-VIII zone spans 26 km2 near the epicenter.
-Total area of liedu VI (Slightly damaging) and above is a north-south oval of 4,511 km2.
+Total area of liedu VI (Slightly damaging) and above is a north–south oval of 4,511 km2.